 Left Behind Children

 Left-behind children are minors under the age of 16 whose parents have migrated to find work, or one parent have migrated to find work and the other is unable to care for their children.
-In Aug 2018, there were 6.97 million left-behind children in rural areas across China (The State Council of The People's Republic of China, 2021-03-25, 全国农村留守儿童数量下降).
+In 2020, there were 41.77 million left-behind children in rural areas and 25.16 million left-behind children in urban areas across China (Source: 'What the 2020 Census Can Tell Us About Children in China: Facts and Figures'，2023.
+National Bureau of Statistics of China, UNICEF China, UNFPA China).
 Children left behind often struggle to receive emotional and academic support at home, which affects their physical and mental development.
 In order to help these children and the challenges they face, effective social support and policies need to be in place.

 In Feb 2016, the State Council issued the Opinions on Strengthening Care and Protection of Rural Children Left-behind, it proposes for the first time a comprehensive resolution for children left behind rural areas.
 It looks to promote the healthy growth of minors as a foundation, enforce protection laws, improve regulations and procedures, strengthen the responsibility of family guardianship, foster care and protection, gradually reduce the number of children left behind, and guarantee the rights to protection, health, education and other needs of children left behind in rural areas.
 Since then, significant progress has been made in building care and protection systems, and it has been included into the Thirteenth Five-Year Plan for Promoting Equalization of Basic Public Services for the first time.